It would be advantageous for your new business to keep good relations with your neighbors during your construction phase.

 Health and Safety

 The Health and Safety at Work Act 2016 has meant that as an employer of a contractor or sub-contractor you are responsible for their Health and Safety.
 Although the individuals or businesses that you contract will/should have their own health and safety plans it is up to you to ensure they abide by them and stay safe while under your care.
-For further information refer to the Introduction to the Health and Safety at Work Act, section 3
+For further information refer to the Introduction to the Health and Safety at Work Act

 The Work Safe NZ website should hold all the information and contact details you may need to get a clear understanding of your responsibilities.